Waste Management (WM)

 Waste Management Net Debt Position

-12. Key Takeaways from Waste Management’s Q3 Results
+12. Key Takeaways from Waste Management’s Q4 Results

 13. Is Now The Time To Buy Waste Management?

-There are some positives when it comes to Waste Management’s fundamentals.
+Waste Management possesses a number of positive attributes.
 First off, its revenue growth was impressive over the last five years.
 And while its cash profitability fell over the last five years, its impressive operating margins show it has a highly efficient business model.
 On top of that, its healthy gross margins indicate the value of its differentiated offerings.

-Waste Management’s P/E ratio based on the next 12 months is 26.9x.
-Looking at the industrials space right now, Waste Management trades at a compelling valuation.
+Waste Management’s P/E ratio based on the next 12 months is 27.9x.
+When scanning the industrials space, Waste Management trades at a fair valuation.
 For those confident in the business and its management team, this is a good time to invest.